angular/angular/aio/content/guide/view-encapsulation.md

 ## Mixing encapsulation modes

-It is not recommended to mix components that use different view encapsulation modes, but where it is necessary you should be aware of how the component styles will interact.
+It is not recommended to mix components that use different view encapsulation, but where it is necessary you should be aware of how the component styles will interact.

-- The styles of components with `ViewEncapsulation.Emulated` and `ViewEncapsulation.None` are added to the `<head>` of the document, making them available throughout the application.
+- The styles of components with `ViewEncapsulation.Emulated` are added to the `<head>` of the document, making them available throughout the application, but are "scoped" so they only affect elements within the component's template.

-  The result is that styling for components with `ViewEncapsulation.None` will affect any matching elements in the document, while styling for `ViewEncapsulation.Emulated` components will only affect elements that are within their component's templates.

-- The styles of components with `ViewEncapsulation.ShadowDom` are only added to the shadow DOM host.
+- The styles of components with `ViewEncapsulation.None` are added to the `<head>` of the document, making them available throughout the application, and are not "scoped" so they can affect any element in the application.

-  This approach ensures that styling for components with `ViewEncapsulation.ShadowDom` can only affect matching elements within the component's template.
+- The styles of components with `ViewEncapsulation.ShadowDom` are only added to the shadow DOM host, ensuring that they only affect elements within the component's template.

-- All the global styles (including those added for `ViewEncapsulation.Emulated` and `ViewEncapsulation.None` components) are also added to the shadow DOM host of each `ViewEncapsulation.ShadowDom` component.
+**All the global styles (including those added for `ViewEncapsulation.Emulated` and `ViewEncapsulation.None` components) are also added to the shadow DOM host of each `ViewEncapsulation.ShadowDom` component.**

-  **The result is that styling for components with `ViewEncapsulation.None` will affect matching elements within the shadow DOM.**
+The result is that styling for components with `ViewEncapsulation.None` will affect matching elements within the shadow DOM.

 This approach may seem counter-intuitive at first, but without it a component with `ViewEncapsulation.None` could not be used within a component with `ViewEncapsulation.ShadowDom`, since its styles would not be available.

 ### Examples